whitews/ReFlowWorker/docs/source/index.rst

 ..
-ReFlowRESTClient documentation master file, created by sphinx-quickstart on Fri May  3 11:07:17 2013.
+ReFlowWorker documentation master file, created by sphinx-quickstart on Fri May  3 11:07:17 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ReFlowRESTClient's documentation!
+Welcome to ReFlowWorker's documentation!
 ============================================

 Contents: